Background

 • CN: New customers acquired during that time.

-• CS: Number of customers when the measured period began.
+• CS: Number of customers at the start of the measured period.

 Now, you can apply these on the following formula: